nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 The configuration field
 -----------------------

-The "configuration" field defines the content of the dashboard in a [JSON format](https://www.json.org/).
+The "configuration" field defines the content of the dashboard in a `JSON format <https://www.json.org/>`_.
 A dashboard typically contains of:

 - meta-properties
 - tiles, each tile is of one of the following types:

-  - a geographical map, implemented in [Leaflet](https://leafletjs.com/)
+  - a geographical map, implemented in `Leaflet <https://leafletjs.com/>`_
-  - a temporal graph, implemented in [Plotly](https://plot.ly/javascript/)
+  - a temporal graph, implemented in `Plotly <https://plot.ly/javascript/>`_
   - other media type (image, gif, etc)